Australian Laureate Fellow and Director of the ARC Centre of Excellence for Gravitational Wave Discovery

 He soon learned the then six-year-old university was keen to hire the best people it could.
 ‘It was looking to recruit young people in the meteoric rise of their careers,’ he says.
 ‘Swinburne rang me up one day and said: “Why don’t you come and talk about working here?”’

 A meteoric rise

-Meteoric is an apt metaphor for Matthew’s astrophysics career, and Swinburne worked hard to secure his services. ‘(Head of the Biophysical Sciences and Electrical Engineering School) Dale Murphy said: “If you come to Swinburne, you can do anything.
+Meteoric is an apt metaphor for Matthew’s astrophysics career, and Swinburne worked hard to secure his services. '(Head of the Biophysical Sciences and Electrical Engineering School) Dale Murphy said: “If you come to Swinburne, you can do anything.
 Whereas if you go elsewhere it’s going to be a straight and narrow course, there’ll be all these rules.
 Here you can do anything”.
-I thought: “If I can stay at Swinburne and build something new that would be outstanding, and that’s more of a challenge.”’
+I thought: “If I can stay at Swinburne and build something new, that would be outstanding and more of a challenge.”’

 He accepted, and in a few months Matthew was awarded a senior research fellowship.
 In 1998 he founded the Centre for Astrophysics and Supercomputing and was its director for 12 years.
 ‘At the time I thought if it could get to a stage where I had 15 or 20 people that would be good.
 The centre has about 85 people now.’

 Over the 19 years he has been at Swinburne, Matthew has been central in putting the university at the cutting-edge in the world of astrophysics.
 Ten years ago, Matthew, together with former student Duncan Lorimer, discovered a new type of cosmic explosion called a fast radio burst.
 It was a discovery that helped place Australia at the forefront of this new scientific field, and Swinburne as the leading research centre globally for their future investigation.
 ‘These were an entirely new phenomenon and we’ve been working for the last decade to try and understand what they are,’ he says.